 Which material you find most comfortable for sleep comes down to personal preference.
 When it comes to sex, however, a latex hybrid mattress is a great choice for many people.
 These mattresses tend to check all the boxes necessary to provide a comfortable surface with a bit of bounce.

-If you love the cradling feeling of memory foam but still want a responsive mattress for sex, a memory foam hybrid is a great option.
-The layers of coils in the base give memory foam hybrids better responsiveness and support than traditional memory foam beds.
+If you love the cradling feeling of memory foam but still want a responsive mattress for sex, a hybrid is a great option.
+The layers of coils in the base give hybrids better responsiveness and support than traditional memory foam beds.

 Innerspring

 Innerspring mattresses are by far the most responsive mattress option and are a fantastic choice if you’re looking for a bed with plenty of bounce.
 This mattress type may bring to mind memories of squeaky beds with springs that you could feel while you slept, but innerspring mattresses have evolved over the years.
-In fact, our favorite mattress for sex, Saatva, is also one of our favorite mattresses for sleep.
+In fact, one of our favorite mattresses for sex, the Saatva Classic, is also one of our favorite mattresses for sleep.

 FAQs